Three top fiction reads of 2023

 Read the whole story here.
 Listen to a brief audio piece about the historical figure who inspired the story here.

-New stories short-listed for the Tobias Wolff Award in Fiction
+Three stories short-listed for the Tobias Wolff Award in Fiction

 May 25, 2022 § 2 Comments

-Received a nice bit of good news today: no fewer than three of the stories in my collection-in-progress (working title: Tickets to the Reckoning) were chosen as finalists in the Tobias Wolff Award for Fiction (judged blind, sponsored by Bellingham Review).
+Received a nice bit of good news today: three of the stories in my collection-in-progress (working title: Tickets to the Reckoning) were chosen as finalists in the Tobias Wolff Award for Fiction (judged blind, sponsored by Bellingham Review).
 This is the first time multiple stories of mine have had that distinction in any contest, and this is a prestigious one.
 I’ll take it as a good omen!

 New longlists/shortlists